ricdotnet/spacegame/README.md

 The current score system only saves scores from the current play session.
 The scores reset on restart.

-The names are randomly generated from a pool of names.
+~~The names are randomly generated from a pool of names.~~ Users enter their name after losing.

 #### TODO:
  - add enemies ✅